 Since antenna orientations/boresights remain fixed during channel training, fixed-orientation channel estimation relies on a single-view observation of the propagation environment.
 The main advantages of this approach are low implementation complexity, negligible orientation-control overhead, and full compatibility with existing channel estimation protocols and algorithms for conventional fixed-antenna systems.
 Nevertheless, the lack of orientation diversity limits sensing coverage and reduces estimation accuracy, particularly in rich multipath scenarios.

-From the above, fixed-orientation estimation can be regarded as a direct application of conventional fixed-antenna channel estimation, requiring no fundamental modification to existing techniques.
-In contrast, dynamic-orientation channel estimation introduces observation diversity by varying antenna orientations during training.
-This benefit is illustrated in Fig.~\ref{NMSE_vs_antennas}, which shows the normalized mean square error (NMSE) versus the number of antennas $N$ for different schemes in an RA-enabled uplink multi-user communication system with $K=3$ users.
-It can be observed that the NMSE of all schemes generally decreases as $N$ increases, since more antennas provide higher spatial resolution and more informative observations for parameter estimation.
-Moreover, the proposed RA-enabled design consistently outperforms the isotropic antenna system, the fixed-orientation design, and the random-orientation design.
-This result indicates that properly designed RA orientations can provide more informative multi-view observations and thereby improve channel estimation accuracy.
+From the above discussion, fixed-orientation estimation can be regarded as a direct application of conventional fixed-antenna channel estimation, requiring no fundamental modification to existing techniques.
+In contrast, dynamic-orientation channel estimation introduces observation diversity by varying antenna orientations during training. { Recent RA sensing studies have demonstrated the benefits of the dynamic-orientation mechanism.
+For example, the authors of \cite{Jiang2026Enhanced} employ sequential orientation scanning to mitigate signal attenuation and improve AoA sensing accuracy, while the authors of \cite{Ye2026Rotatable} leverage multi-configuration observations to provide additional spatial diversity and alleviate sparse-array ambiguity.
+These works show that dynamic orientation can enhance parameter estimation by improving the directional gain and enriching orientation-dependent observations.
+Similar benefits have also been reported for RA channel estimation~\cite{Xiong2025Efficient}.
+Fig.~\ref{NMSE_vs_antennas} illustrates the normalized mean square error (NMSE) versus the number of antennas $N$ for different schemes in an RA-enabled uplink multi-user communication system with $K=3$ users.} It can be observed that the NMSE of all schemes decreases as $N$ increases, since more antennas provide higher spatial resolution and more informative observations for parameter estimation.
+Moreover, the proposed RA-enabled design consistently outperforms the isotropic-antenna system, the fixed-orientation design, and the random-orientation design.
+This indicates that properly designed RA orientations can provide more informative multi-view observations and thereby improve channel estimation accuracy.

-In the following, we focus on this new dynamic-orientation framework and discuss how multi-view observations can be fused for channel estimation under different RA system setups and signal processing methods.
+In the following, we focus on this dynamic-orientation framework and discuss how multi-view observations can be fused for channel estimation under different RA system setups and signal processing methods.